HappyBoy19940506/-Docker/*Docker-NodeJS.md

 ```
 # syntax=docker/dockerfile:1

-# pull the official base image,choose a stable version
+# pull the official base image,choose a stable version, alias as build
-FROM node:12.18.1
+FROM node:12.18.1 AS build

 # running in a development environment by default
 ENV NODE_ENV=development